michaelplaing/mr_redis/README.md

 # mr_redis
-MisteR Redis is MQTT5 Redis-based server
+MisteR Redis is an MQTT5 Redis-based server